nishu-kumar7500/naturewebsite/README.md

 If you have a domain (like example.com), create a DNS A record pointing to the Ingress Controller’s External IP.

-✅ For Testing, Use nip.io or sslip.io
+For testing, you can use nip.io or sslip.io, which resolve DNS automatically.

-They resolve automatically using the IP.

 Example:

 myapp.20.40.60.80.nip.io

-Replace 20.40.60.80 with your Ingress External IP.
+Replace 20.40.60.80 with your Ingress IP.

-✅ Step 5: Deploy a TLS Certificate Using Cert-Manager + Let's Encrypt 1️⃣ Install Cert-Manager: kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
+✅ Step 5: Deploy a TLS Certificate Using Cert-Manager + Let's Encrypt
+1. Install cert-manager:
+kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml